NVIDIA/nim-deploy/cloud-service-providers/azure/aks/setup/README.md

 # Setup Azure Kubernetes Service (AKS)

-The keys to create Azure Kubernetes Service (AKS) for NIM is to create proper GPU nodepool.
+The key to creating Azure Kubernetes Service (AKS) for NIM is to create proper GPU nodepool.
 The following steps guide you how to find it.

 ## Connect to Azure